 The accompanying consolidated financial statements have been prepared using the going concern basis of accounting, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The going concern basis of presentation assumes that the Company will continue in operation one year after the date these financial statements are issued and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-For the three months ended June 30, 2024, the Company has reported a net loss of \$15.3 million.
+As of March 31, 2024, the shareholders' equity had a deficit of \$1.9 million.
 This may raise substantial doubt regarding the Company's ability to continue as a going concern for at least 12 months from the date when these financial statements are available to be filed with the SEC.

-The Company acquired approximately \$8.7 million in cash shortly following the closing of the Business Combination, and as of June 30, 2024 and March 31, 2024, it had \$4.2 million and \$2.1 million in cash and cash equivalent, respectively.
+The Company acquired approximately \$8.7 million in cash shortly following the closing of the Business Combination, and as of March 31, 2024, it had \$2.1 million in cash and cash equivalent.
 The outflow of cash since the closing is primarily attributed to payments of transaction expenses related to the Business Combination.
-In addition, pursuant to the FPAs entered in connection with the closing of the Business Combination, at the end of the contract period of one year under the FPAs, we may be required to pay the maturity consideration (approximately up to \$8 million in cash or a number of Class A ordinary shares valued at \$2.50 per share, at the option of the FPA holders) in respect of the FPA shares held by the FPA holders.
+In addition, pursuant to the FPAs entered in connection with the closing of the Business Combination, at the end of the contract period of one year under the FPAs, we may be required to pay the maturity consideration (approximately up to \$8 million in cash or a number of Class A ordinary shares valued at \$2.50 per share, at the option of the FPA holders) in respect of the FPA Shares held by the FPA holders.
 We may not have sufficient cash from operations or cash reserves to pay the maturity consideration in the event the FPA holders elect to receive the maturity consideration in cash.
 Therefore, we may need to rely on our available debt capacity to pay some or all of the maturity consideration.
 Payment of the maturity consideration in cash would reduce the amount of cash on hand or available debt capacity to fund our operations, which could adversely affect our ability to make necessary investments, and, therefore, could affect our results of operations.